1n/walkman_ratings/README.md

 walkman_ratings
 ===============

-pulls ratings(WALKMAN favorites) from sony android phones standard providers.media db and trying to write them directly to files tags (on computer music library is managed by J River MediaCenter)
+pulls rating(WALKMAN favorites playlist) from sony android phones standard providers.media db and trying to write them directly to files tags(using mutagen library https://code.google.com/p/mutagen/). music library on computer is managed by J River MediaCenter 19.

-currently work only on rooted phone
+currently works only on rooted phone, because there is no access to db (/data/data/com.android.providers.media/databases/external.db) from adb shel without root.

+music files are considered to be stored only on external storage.

-written to work on windows with Cygwin (see path)
+written to work on windows with Cygwin (only affects path)